turingschool-examples/little-esty-shop/doc/user_stories.md

 As a visitor or an admin user
 When I visit any page on the site
-I see that next to the logo, is the number of likes that image has had within the last 30 days.
+I see that next to the app logo is the number of likes that image has.
-This number should update if the logo image gets liked/unliked by an Unsplash User.

 Note: Communicate with your teammate that is working on the first API story to make sure you're gathering statistics for the same image that they're displaying as the logo.
 ```